privacyshore/privacygate-node/README.md

 # PrivacyGate

-The official Node.js library for the [PrivacyGate API](https://privacygate.io/docs/). (fork of privacygate-node, updated for privacy gate)
+Unofficial Node.js library for the [PrivacyGate API](https://privacygate.io/docs/). (fork of privacygate-node, updated for privacy gate)

 # Table of contents